Recap: Supernatural S 08 E 21 The Great Escapist

 - There is also a large devil's trap in front of the door on Crowley's version of Garth's boat.
 However, the demon versions of Sam and Dean have no trouble walking over this trap, suggesting it must have had a small break in it or was in some other way nullified.
 When Crowley visits Kevin after Kevin has figured out that he has been captured, Crowley does not risk walking over the devil's trap and instead breaks down the door so it covers the trap, suggesting Kevin may have repaired or re-drawn the devil's trap.

-- Gods Need Prayer Badly: Metatron asks the people of the Two Rivers Tribe for an offering, their stories.
+- Gods Need Prayer Badly: Metatron asks the people of the Two Rivers Tribe for their stories as offerings.

 - Heroic RROD: Sam collapses from the transformations he has undergone by completing the first two trials and being so near the source of God's Word.